 Men have been less studied, partly because the diagnostic methods are less standardized.
 The data indicate that the incidence is similar to that of women and in both cases, it has increased in the last 30 years.

-In our center in Seville, we provide analysis of venereal diseases within 48 hours, accompanied by safe and educational medical interpretation, with total discretion and privacy.
+In our clinics in Madrid, Seville and the Canary Islands (Tenerife), we provide analysis of venereal diseases within 48 hours, accompanied by safe and educational medical interpretation, with total discretion and privacy.